thiagofborn/cloudwatch-kinesisfirehose-s3-shell/README.md

 ---
 The deletion of the test environment reads the same file **subscription.conf** and executes *AWS CLI commands* to delete everything that was created via the script.
 The script ```13_func_clean_up.sh``` does the "clean" action, deleting the environment.

+---
+Please keep in mind this the instructions provided "as is", without warranty of any kind,express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+Feel free to copy and modify as much as you want, however take responsibility of your changes.